tajmone/polygen-docs/docs-src/README.md

 - [pandoc-crossref] v0.3.0.0
 - [Highlight] v3.42

-The tools version numbers in the list are the ones used for this project, and to avoid potential conflicts in the interactions between these tools, you're stronly advised to fetch those exact versions.
+The tools version numbers in the list are the ones used for this project, and to avoid potential conflicts in the interactions between these tools, you're strongly advised to fetch those exact versions.

-All these tools are small in size, and they're available as standalone packages, so you don't need to install them system wide.
+All of these tools are small sized and available as standalone packages, so you don't need to install them system wide.
-You can download them and unpack them in the [`tools/`][tools/] folder, where you'll also find a script that will automatically download and setup all these tools for you (see instructions in its [`README.md`][tools/README.md] file).
+You can manually download and unpack them in the [`tools/`][tools/] folder, or you can use our custom batch script that will automatically download and set them up for you (for instructions see [`tools/README.md`][tools/README.md]).

-Because PP precompiled binary is only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile it yourself for `x86`).
+Because the PP precompiled binary is only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile it yourself for `x86`).

 ## Optional Third-Party Tools

+### Multiwatch

 In order to benefit from the `wacth_*.sh` scripts, you'll need to install the Multiwatch tool (Node.js):